|

 of maximizing synaptic density in children’s brains, even if they

 were successful, might do the kids more harm than good.
-Neural pruning
+The pruning of excess neurons

 is a normal process that apparently helps organisms conform to the demands